RakyCoder/RakyDex-UI2/README.md

 # RakyDex-UI
-a User interface For Rakydex project . we will develope a better desentralize exchange solution based on Bitshares
+a User interface For Rakydex project . we will develope a better desentralized exchange solution based on Bitshares